 Connectivity and Salient Features

 The graphics card here is the Nvidia GTX 1650 non-super variant.
-This vanilla GTX 1650 is indeed a great card for 1080p gaming.
-This also makes this PC among the few on this list to feature a GTX 1650 or higher graphics card.
+This GTX 1650 is indeed a great card for 1080p gaming.
+This also makes this PC among the few on this list to feature a GTX 1650.

 As for the RAM and the storage, what you are getting here is 8GB single-channel memory and a 500GB SSD.
 These specs for the RAM and the storage are in line with other good prebuilt gaming PCs so nothing to complain about here.